The 4 BEST Night Tours in Tokyo, JapanĀ

 Without a doubt, this food tour was one of the best ways to participate in Japan’s delicious food and drink culture.
 If you’re a foodie who loves hitting lesser-known spots, this tour is for you.

-We love that this tour hits the ground running in one of our favorite food and drink areas of Tokyo, Kabukicho District.
+We love that this tour hits the ground running in one of our favorite food and drink areas of Tokyo, the Kabukicho District.
 The neon lights and packed alleyways are a sensory delight in themselves.
 We also liked that you spend a decent amount of your time in Kabukicho District, so you get to see some off-the-beaten-path areas other tours don’t explore.

 The first two restaurants involved several rounds of sake and some delicious yakitori (chicken) skewers, dumplings, sushi, and other staple Japanese foods.
 But our favorite dish of the night was something we had never had, okonomiyaki.
 Think savory pancake with various meat and vegetable toppings, it was incredible!
 We always appreciate it when a tour surprises us with something we haven’t seen anywhere else.

-The evening continued with a quick walk down the WWII-era Omoide Yokocho alleyway and our guide gave us a brief history lesson about the area.
+The evening continued with a quick walk down the WWII-era Omoide Yokocho alleyway, and our guide gave us a brief history lesson about the area.
 Not just a tour for foodies, but history lovers too!

 The night ended in the Golden-Gai District, a popular spot for tourists and locals alike.
-What we enjoyed however was the lack of other tourists at the restaurant we went to.
+What we enjoyed, however, was the lack of other tourists at the restaurant we went to.
 It was super authentic!
 After some Japanese cocktails and a dessert of yuzu sorbet, we were stuffed.
 Be sure to come hungry when you book this tour!

 3. Shibuya Bar Hopping Tour (Best to Find Hidden Gems)

 While most bar-hopping tours take place in more popular parts of Tokyo, we loved that this night tour took us to a lesser-visited side of the city.
-Shibuya is missed by most travelers and we found that each stop on this tour felt hidden and incredibly authentic.
+Shibuya is missed by most travelers, and we found that each stop on this tour felt hidden and incredibly authentic.

 With two of the busiest railway stations in the world, Shibuya is a bustling, culture-filled place to soak in the neon-filled streets of the city.
-A visit here isn’t complete without seeing the iconic and wildly chaotic Shibuya Crossing so we were pumped that this was the first stop of the night!
+A visit here isn’t complete without seeing the iconic and wildly chaotic Shibuya Crossing, so we were pumped that this was the first stop of the night!

 After witnessing the madness that is Shibuya Crossing, we went to three local spots so tucked away that I couldn’t lead you to them if my life depended on it.
 Each was a culturally enriching experience as we chatted with locals, laughed with our guide, and drank plenty of sake.
 And even though this is a bar-hopping tour, don’t count out the food.
 We loved getting to pick from a variety of Japanese staple dishes at each stop that had our mouths watering.